How to Remove Nicotine Cigarette Stains From Carpet

 Blot the Stain

-Keep blotting until no stain is transferred to the cloth.
+- Keep blotting until no more stain is transferred to the cloth.

 -

-Allow to air dry away from direct heat.
-Repeat if necessary.
+- Allow the carpet to air-dry away from direct heat.

 Additional Tips for Handling Nicotine Stains

-- Use some very small scissors to trim away burned fibers.
+- Use some very small scissors to trim away burned carpet fibers.

-- Dab the area with distilled white vinegar or remove scorch marks and odor.
+- Dab the area with distilled white vinegar to remove scorch marks and odor.

-- Rub the area gently with an emery board.
+- On upholstery, rub the area gently with an emery board.
 If the burn is deep, it is permanent.